ovh/docs/pages/web/web-paas/configuration-app/multi-app/guide.en-asia.md

 ## Objective

-$partner_full supports building multiple applications per project (for example RESTful web services with a front-end, or a main website and a blog).
+Web PaaS supports building multiple applications per project (for example RESTful web services with a front-end, or a main website and a blog).
 For resource allocation reasons, however, that is not supported on Standard plan.

 > [!primary]
 > This page only applies to Grid projects.